By Jamie Bogle

 Most of the time, individuals will feel much better after a few weeks following the concussion.
 It can take a while for symptoms to go away completely and sometimes it does take longer to recover than expected.
 Those that may take longer to recover may have other risk factors such as previous concussions, neurological disorders, mental health disorders, learning difficulty, or other stress.
 Trained concussion experts can help guide the recovery process and know what risk factors to watch for so that recovery continues.

-If you or someone you know may have experience a concussion and have difficulty with your hearing or balance, you should consult your physician and consider follow-care from an audiologist.
+If you or someone you know may have experienced a concussion and have difficulty with your hearing or balance, you should consult your physician and consider follow-care from an audiologist.

 Get Your Hearing and Balance Checked…Find an Audiologist Near You!

 Jamie M. Bogle, AuD, PhD, is the division chair of audiology and a clinical audiologist at Mayo Clinic Arizona.
-She is the chair of the Academy’s Public Awareness Committee.
+She is a member of the Academy Board of Directors.

 - Centers for Disease Control and Prevention.
 Traumatic Brain Injury and Concussion.
 Accessed April 9, 2019.